- Aug 07, 2019

 - Janik Schipp

-If you think SAP license management is complicated now, wait until you see how SAP licensing will change in the next few years: Document licensing for indirect access, a dizzying array of new cloud products, and the move to SAP S/4HANA.
+And if you think SAP license management is complicated now, wait until you see how SAP licensing will change in the next few years: Document licensing for indirect access, a dizzying array of new cloud products, and the move to SAP S/4HANA.

-Here are two powerful ways to address your SAP indirect access challenges and make the most out of them.
+This article gives you two powerful ways to address your SAP indirect access challenges and make the most out of them.

 SAP Indirect access occurs when your non-SAP applications interface with SAP software.
 There has been a lot of buzz around SAP indirect access over the last few years – perhaps most notably in the Diageo SAP $66 million 2017 court case.